cabforum/cabforum.org/content/posts/2023/2023-03-02-minutes-of-the-f2f-58-meeting-in-ottawa-canada-28-february-1-march-2023.md

 - Wayne Thayer: In working with the same auditor for a long period of time, they consistently found new areas for improvement each year.

 - Aaron Gable: The crux of the issue is that it depends on the auditor.
-In the past year we”ve seen examples of auditors not identifying issues.
+In the past year we’ve seen examples of auditors not identifying issues.
 Changing auditors provides an opportunity to obtain a different perspective.

 - Daryn Wright: Most people in the room are CAs.
 None would choose an auditor that is not experienced.
 There is a limited number of auditors, and they may not be willing to continue to perform these audits if they can’t keep their clients.